datacamp-content/courses-introduction-to-shell/chapter1.md

 Entered on its own,
 it lists the contents of your current working directory (the one displayed by `pwd`).
+If you add the names of one or more files or directories to the line, `ls` will list those files and the contents of those directories.
+For example,
+`ls /home/repl` will show you the contents of your home directory (which is the same as what it shows you if you are in that directory and type `ls` on its own).

 <hr>
-Use `ls` with an appropriate argument to get a listing of the files in the `seasonal` directory.
+Use `ls` with an appropriate argument to get a listing of the files in the directory `/home/repl/seasonal`.
 Which of the following files is *not* in that directory?

 *** =instructions